-Swimming on Fridays
+Swimming is on Tuesdays

 |Please ensure your kit is in school at all times.
-Have you checked your child’s trainer size?
+It MUST be clearly labelled!

-|KS2 – Spanish/Music||The children will receive a 6-week block of music each half term with our specialist teacher Mrs Folen.
+|Spanish/Music||The children will receive a 5-week block of music this half term with our specialist teacher Mrs Folen.

-Your child will continue to broaden their Spanish experience with weekly lessons.
+Your child will continue to broaden their Spanish experience with weekly lessons

 |Encourage your children to listen to a wide range of different music styles.

-Have you thought about joining the wonderful Monkfrith choir – who meet on Thurs 8:15am
+Have you thought about joining the wonderful Monkfrith choir – who meet on Thurs 8:15am?

 Ask your child what their learning has been.
 Can they recite the days of the week and months of the year?
 Are their counting skills up to scratch?
 Can they encourage you to hold a simple conversation about how you are?